Pusha T Debuts Apparent Jim Jones Diss While Walking LV Runway In Paris

-Pharrell premiered several new songs during his official debut as Louis Vuitton’s new men’s creative director at the iconic Pont Neuf bridge in Paris Tuesday (Jun.
-20).
-Among them, an unreleased Clips track which sees King Push warning folks it’s unwise to mention him.
+Pharrell premiered several new songs during his official debut as Louis Vuitton’s new men’s creative director at the iconic Pont Neuf bridge in Paris on Tuesday (June 20).
+Among them, an unreleased Clipse track that sees King Push warning folks it’s unwise to mention him.

-“Beware of my name, that there’s delegate/You know I know where you’re delicate/Crush you to pieces, I’ll hum a breath of it/I will close your heaven for the hell of it,” Pusha T raps on the song.
+“Beware of my name, that there’s delegate,” he raps.
+“You know I know where you’re delicate/Crush you to pieces, I’ll hum a breath of it/I will close your heaven for the hell of it.”

 Both rappers began trending as other lyrics had fans convinced Pusha T was sending shots at Jim Jones.